Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Banking & Financial

-Baraja is a startup in Australia that provides leading automotive companies with its revolutionary LiDAR technology Spectrum-Scan to help them set a new benchmark in reliability and precision.
+Baraja is an Australian startup that provides leading automotive companies with its revolutionary LiDAR technology, Spectrum-Scan, to help them set a new benchmark in reliability and precision.

-Founded in 2016 by Cibby Pulikkaseril and Federico Collarte, these two brought their vast knowledge in photonics together to solve the challenges encountered with LiDAR for self-driving vehicles.
+Founded in 2016 by Cibby Pulikkaseril and Federico Collarte, they combined their knowledge in photonics to solve the challenges encountered with LiDAR for self-driving vehicles.

-Baraja has attracted not less than $63.9 million in funding from 8 investors since its inception.
+Baraja has attracted at least $63.9 million in funding from 8 investors since its inception.
 (Source: Crunchbase)

 “Quite an impressive move from Baraja.
 Besides, the combination of the two great minds behind the company has it breaking new ground.”